google/gin-config/docs/index.md

 Once `gin.parse_config` has been called, any supplied bindings will be used in all future calls to configurable functions or classes.
-In cases where a parameter is both given as a binding and explicitly supplied by a configurable function's caller, the caller's value will win.
+In cases where a parameter is both given as a binding and explicitly supplied by a configurable function's caller, the caller's value will take precedence.
 In particular, note that this means that when multiple classes in a class hierarchy are made configurable, Gin bindings applied to a base class's parameters will generally be ignored when constructing a subclass if the subclass passes these parameters to the base class's constructor.

-When calling a configurable you may want to explicitly indicate that a specific parameter MUST be provided through Gin.
+When calling a configurable you may want to explicitly indicate that a specific parameter __must__ be provided through Gin.
 To do so you can mark any arg or kwarg as `REQUIRED` when calling the function:

     my_network(images, gin.REQUIRED, num_layers=5, weight_decay=gin.REQUIRED)